bavc/qctools/README.md

 ## via homebrew

-Of if you have homebrew, get the latest by running:
+Of if you have homebrew, get the latest release by running:
 ```
-brew install amiaopensource/amiaos/qctools
-brew linkapps qctools
+brew cask install qctools
 ```

 ## development builds via daily builds